 In some circumstances we may need to use another intermediary to arrange your insurance and as a result we pass money through other authorised intermediaries before finally paying it to the insurer.

-Any monies held when acting as agent of the insurer is deemed as having been received by the insurer.
+In most cases, we act as agent of the insurer in collecting premium which means that your premium is deemed as having been received by the insurer when you pay us.
 This money is also held in the same client account.

 It is our policy to retain any interest that may be earned on monies held in our client account.